openstack/monasca-ceilometer/README.md

 ### Todo

-1. Modify monclient.py to handle query parameters in any order.
-2. Modify monclient.py to not hard-code kwargs sent to client.Client.
+1. Modify monclient.py to not hard-code kwargs sent to client.Client.